PaulThythy/HalfEdgeTopology/README.md

 # HalfEdgeTopology

 ## Compile and launch the project
-To excute project, first run this command line to install depedencies :
+To excute the project, first run this command line to install depedencies :

 ```sh
 sudo apt-get install mesa-utils libglu1-mesa-dev freeglut3-dev mesa-common-dev